paulcalvano/paulcalvano.github.io/_posts/2024-08-03-third-parties-and-certificate-revocations.markdown

 **Preparing for Third Party Failures**

-When a popular third party fails or degrades, sometimes you'll read about it in the news.
-Far too often organizations handle third party performance or failure risks reactively as well.
-There’s a few things you can do to prepare ahead of time though.
+When a popular third party fails or degrades, sometimes you'll read about it in the news, especially if it breaks functionality on a large number of websites.
+Far too often organizations handle third party performance/failure risks reactively as well.
+There’s a few things you can do to prepare though.

-* Identify third party SPOFs.
+* Identify third party single poin of failures (SPOFs).
     * [WebPageTest’s SPOF feature](https://product.webpagetest.org/tutorials/how-to-simulate-a-single-point-of-failure-spof-using-webpagetest) is great for this!
 * Identify third party performance risks.
     * Test to see what happens when you block or remove their resources. ([WebPageTest](https://andydavies.me/blog/2018/02/19/using-webpagetest-to-measure-the-impact-of-3rd-party-tags/) or [Chrome](https://developer.chrome.com/docs/devtools/network-request-blocking))